example42/Example42-tutorials/slides/PuppetTutorial/10_Language_Reference.md

     Package['exim'] -> File['exim.conf'] ~> Service['exim']

+# Managing dependencies - require | subscribe

-But the same ordering can be expressed using the alternative reverse metaparameters:
+The previous example can be expressed using the alternative reverse metaparameters:

     package { 'exim':
     }